GarettCooper/emulator_6502/README.md

 * Full implementation of documented instruction set
 * Emulation of bugs that existed in the original 6502 hardware
 * Binary Coded Decimal when the "binary_coded_decimal" compilation feature is enabled
-* ... hopefully more if I get around to it
+* Illegal undocumented opcodes when the "illegal_opcodes" compilation feature is enabled

-Currently undocumented instructions are implemented as placeholder functions which cause the emulator to panic when called.
+If illegal opcodes are called without the "illegal_opcodes" compilation feature enabled, the emulator will log a warning and run for the appropriate number of cycles without changing state.